Worcester Wolves: Mixing with the elite

-With an influx of new players, including former Plymouth Raider Solomon Sheard, Caja Rioja's Sergio Rodriguez and James Noel of the Masters College all signing up for the new-look team, expectations of upsetting the big boys was high, but the fairy tale beginning never materialized.
-The Wolves opened the season with a 77–82 loss at home to Plymouth on 30 September 2006, and followed that with 21-point loss away to Milton Keynes Lions (74–96).
+With an influx of new players, including former Plymouth Raider Solomon Sheard, Caja Rioja's Sergio Rodriguez and James Noel of the Masters College all players signed up for the new-look team, and expectations of challenging the stronger sides were high, but the promising start did not materialize.
+The Wolves opened the season with a 77–82 home loss to Plymouth on 30 September 2006, followed by a 21-point away defeat to Milton Keynes Lions (74–96).
 It was a case of third time lucky as, on 7 October, in front of a packed crowd at the "Wolves' Lair", Worcester edged past the Chester Jets with an 82–79 victory and Andy Harper posting 28 points for the home side.

 However the Wolves struggled and soon fell behind the pack, spending most of the season at the foot of the table.
 The highlight of the season for the Midlands club came on 20 January 2007, when second-place Sheffield Sharks were the visitors to the Wolves' Lair.
 The home side caused, without doubt, the biggest shock of the season by defeating the title-challengers 70–65, a result that would ultimately hand the Championship to Guildford.
-Despite this moral boosting win, Worcester continued to flounder and ended the season in tenth and last place with just four league wins to their name, eventually forcing head coach Josh Cooprider to resign after a 4–36 Champaign (4–41 overall).
+Despite this moral boosting win, Worcester continued to flounder and ended the season in tenth and last place with just four league wins to their name, eventually forcing head coach Josh Cooprider to resign after a 4–36 Campaign (4–41 overall).